-The TBC Principal Attorney's responsibilities include the following:
+The TBC Regulatory and Business Manager's responsibilities include the following:

-- Being the primary contact with TBC, TBC Principal Attorney, CRO, and NextEra's General Counsel; - Monitoring the creation of new affiliates; - Leading sustainable compliance, including overall execution and monitoring of procedures, processes, and controls and periodic internal self-assessments or spot checks; and - Reporting any potential violation to the CRO and coordinating a corrective action plan.
+- Being the primary contact with TBC, CRO, and NextEra's General Counsel; - Monitoring the creation of new affiliates; - Leading sustainable compliance, including overall execution and monitoring of procedures, processes, and controls and periodic internal self-assessments or spot checks; - Reporting any potential violation to the CRO and coordinating a corrective action plan; - Representing TBC at any regulatory proceeding before the Commission; and - Handling all reporting and noticing requirements to the Commission compliance matters, including oversight of TBC's compliance.
+The CCO reports directly to NextEra's General Counsel.